cal-poly-dxhub/claude-code-quiz/README.md

 ### Adjust Question Count

-Edit `hooks/hooks.json` and change "2-3 questions" to your preferred number.
+Edit `hooks/scripts/check-git-op.sh` and change "2-3 questions" in the `permissionDecisionReason` to your preferred number.

 ### Stricter Enforcement

-To block commits on failed quizzes, modify the hook prompt in `hooks/hooks.json` to return "block" instead of "proceed" when answers are incorrect.
+To block commits on failed quizzes, remove the retry logic in `hooks/scripts/check-git-op.sh` so the hook always denies git operations when quiz answers are incorrect.
 (Not recommended for most teams.)

 ## Disclaimers